mggg/gerrytools/user_guide/topics/docker.md

 ```

 Do not substitute a moving `latest` tag for a published analysis.
 Record the GerryTools version and
 the complete image reference when reproducibility matters.
-Passing a custom image to `RunContainer`
+Passing a custom image to `RunnerSession`
 is intended for controlled development or a project that deliberately maintains its own image.

 ## File sharing and mounted paths